 Laysan Island, the largest land area in the NWHI, is a coral-sand island enclosing a hyper-saline lake.
 The island is about 2.8 km long and 1.7 km wide, and it is partially surrounded by a fringing reef.
 It lies approximately 213 km east of Lisianski Island.
 Laysan is thought to have been discovered by a U.S. vessel, but details are unknown.
 The first well-documented visit was by the Russian ship Moller in 1828.
 An account of an 1857 visit by the Hawaiian vessel Manuokawai included notes of the presence of seals on Laysan.
 The biota of the island remained relatively undisturbed until the late 19th century.
 By the turn of the century, the activities of sealers and guano miners had seriously affected the Laysan monk seal population by nearly eliminating it.
 These activities were followed in 1909-10 by intensive harvesting of bird skins and feathers by the Japanese, who carried out an additional poaching raid in 1915.
-Since that time, visits to Laysan have primarily been those of survey parties and seasonally by a MMRP field camp.
+Since that time, visits to Laysan have primarily been those of survey parties and scientific expeditions.
+The island has been occupied since 1991 by FWS volunteers and seasonally by a MMRP field camp.

 The abundance of monk seals at Laysan Island declined significantly after the late 1950s.
 While numbers have increased somewhat during the past decade, this sub-population is still far below its historical high.
 The causes of the decline prior to the late 1970s are unknown.
-A mass mortality involving at least 50 seals occurred at Laysan in 1978 (Johnson and Johnson, 1981), and while the cause was not conclusively determined, ciguatera was suspected.
-Abundance tended to increase from 1990 to 2000, and in 2002, the population was estimated at 273 seals (Jenkinson., pers. comm.).
+A mass mortality involving at least 50 seals occurred at Laysan in 1978 (Johnson and Johnson, 1981), and while the cause was not conclusively determined, ciguatera was suspected (Gilmartin et al., 1980).
+Abundance tended to increase from 1995 to 2000, and has subsequently declined.